DPC is a new way to get high quality, comprehensive healthcare from a doctor who cares, all for a low, flat monthly fee.

 We can take patients with Medicaid.
 We do not bill and you have to sign a waiver stating you understand we are not utilizing your Medicaid benefits.
 Payment is due upon receipt.

 Yes!
 Cost depends on what service is requested.
-Office visits without a membership start at $120 per visit, plus $50 for enrollment one-time fee.
+Office visits without a membership start at $150 per visit.
 Medications can be refilled with a limited supply just as an urgent care would do, but much cheaper.

 Yes, an initial 3-month contract is required.
 After the initial 3 months you are able to cancel, although we hope you won’t want too!